hackerstolz/innohacks-website/README.md

 * Run `npm start` in the root folder of the repository

 ## Warning
-Do not change CSS directly. :-)
+* Do not change CSS directly. :-)
+* The master branch is auto deployed to inno-hacks.de